elugens/hello-javascript/docs/additional-questions/storing-data-in-the-browser/indexeddb.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> A key range in IndexedDB allows searching within a specific range of keys.
 It's created using IDBKeyRange methods (like lowerBound, upperBound, bound, only), and used in cursor operations or getAll methods.
+A value search involves querying records based on a specific property value, using an index.
+Both searches allow for efficient retrieval of data that matches the specified criteria.
     </div><br />
   <div><strong>Technical Response:</strong> To search an IndexedDB database by key range or value, we must implement the IDBKeyrange object and call on the lowerbound and upperbound methods. lowerBound() generates a new key range with only a lower bound.
 It is closed by default and includes the lower endpoint value.
 The upperBound() function generates a new upper-bound key range, and it is closed by default and includes the upper endpoint value.
 The following methods include store get, getAll, getKey, getAllKeys, or count to perform the actual search.
 They accept a query argument that can be either an exact key or a key range.
     </div><br />